-Federal Health Minister the Hon Greg Hunt MP has responded to the first confirmed case of community transmission of coronavirus (COVID-19) in Australia.
+Federal Health Minister has responded to the first confirmed case of community transmission of coronavirus (COVID-19) in Australia.

-In a media release, Mr Hunt highlighted the case showed that Australia was not immune to the risk of COVID-19, which has spread globally since its initial emergence in China.
+In a media release, the Federal Health Minister highlighted the case showed that Australia was not immune to the risk of COVID-19, which has spread globally since its initial emergence in China.

-“In light of the international situation, more cases of COVID-19 are highly likely to emerge in Australia,” he said.
+“In light of the international situation, more cases of COVID-19 are highly likely to emerge in Australia,” the Federal Health Minister said.

 “If you do get symptoms, such as fever and cough, and are a returned traveller or potential contact with someone who may have COVID-19, please isolate yourself and seek medical advice.
 This is how we can best reduce the spread.”